cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/service-logs.md

 The management worker log contains top level details regarding the tasks it handles, such as task accepted, task succeeded, task failed (with a generic traceback that will always look the same), etc...

-The management worker handles _all_ the workflow tasks, and some operation tasks (those that use the `central_deployment_agent` as their executor).
-The workflow/operation code is run in its own subprocess.
+The management worker handles _all_ of the workflow tasks, and some operation tasks that use the `central_deployment_agent` as their executor.
+The workflow/operation execution is done in its own subprocess.

 This log file is located at `/var/log/cloudify/mgmtworker/mgmtworker.log`.